Education for improving Our Health-and-Vitality

 2) In 1985 a TV show explained the dangers of trans fats.
 Despite the lack of “proof” there was observable evidence and I was logically persuaded, because evidence-and-logic is the foundation of science, is the basis for scientific testing of theories, and practical recommendations for deciding “good ways to bet” (not “proofs”) when making decisions.
 My eating of trans fats immediately decreased from a lot – especially with delicious melted “tub butter” (margarine) on warm grains – to almost nothing.
 A decade later, articles began appearing in science-based medical journals (JAMA,...) confirming what the tv show had said.

 3) In mid-August 1998, I suddenly developed significant atrial palpitations — a “fluttering” feeling in the chest that (unlike now) often continued throughout the day — and this led to testing (by UW Health) and lots of studying (by me) in the medical library of UW-Madison.
-Later I discovered a correlation that I think wasn't a coincidence, because the symptoms developed within a day after changing my sleeping location from high (a 4" foam mattress on bunk bed, near ceiling) to low (with this mattress on floor), and 5 months later I found black mold (a health danger that causes inflammation-etc) under a small “dorm room” refrigerator on the floor, close to my bed; 5 months later in early 1999, I moved out of the room to our family home in Anaheim CA, and the symptoms were greatly reduced, becoming much weaker and much less frequent... until January 2021 when I had Omicron Covid that was mild overall — partly because I had the two-shot combo with mRNA vaccine (a wonderful medical development, finally being used after decades of development) in February 2020, plus a booster in October) — but with the strongest palpitations in 22 years. { There is a reason to infer causation from this correlation. }
+Later I discovered a correlation that I think wasn't a coincidence, because the symptoms developed within a day after changing my sleeping location from high (a 4" foam mattress on bunk bed, near ceiling) to low (with this mattress on floor), and during a move-out 5 months later I found black mold (a health danger that causes inflammation-etc) under a small “dorm room” refrigerator on the floor, close to my bed; that day I moved out of the room and flew to our family home in Anaheim CA, where the symptoms were greatly reduced, becoming much weaker and much less frequent... until January 2021 when I had Omicron Covid that was mild overall — partly because I had the two-shot combo with mRNA vaccine (a wonderful medical development, finally being used after decades of development) in February 2020, plus a booster in October) — but with the strongest palpitations in 22 years. { There is a reason to infer causation from this correlation. }

-4) In late 2017 a doctor said my cholesterol was borderline-unhealthy — based on guidelines that seem overly harsh, causing (for example) recommendations that almost all males over 65 should be taking statins — and I didn't want this, so I made a radical change to using what's mainly a healthy “Mediterranean diet” that includes lots of vegetables & fruits, with more “good fats” (monounsaturated in olive oil) and less “bad fats” (saturated), minimal sugar; the results were very good, because 7 months later I had more HDL (good cholesterol) and less LDL (bad cholesterol); after another 13 months it was even better.
-For #4 and #5, most of my info-finding has been online in web-pages and youtube videos.
+4) In late 2017 a doctor said my cholesterol was borderline-unhealthy — based on guidelines that seem overly harsh, causing (for example) recommendations that almost all males over 65 should be taking statins — and (after learning about side effeccts) I didn't want this, so I made a radical change to using what's mainly a healthy “Mediterranean diet” that includes lots of vegetables & fruits, with more “good fats” (monounsaturated in olive oil) and less “bad fats” (saturated), minimal sugar; the results were very good, because 7 months later I had more HDL (good cholesterol) and less LDL (bad cholesterol); after another 14 months it was even better.
+For #4 and #5, most of my info-finding has been online in web-pages and (recently) youtube videos.

-5) In late 2021, getting results of genetic testing from 23andMe — therefore knowing that although in early life my genes were good overall (➞ being intelligent, athletic, healthy), in later life some genes might be bad (➞ higher risks for Alzheimer's Disease and Macular Degeneration) — has motivated me to make changes that I think will be beneficial.
+5) In late 2021, getting results of genetic testing from 23andMe, let me know that although in early life my genes were good overall (➞ being intelligent, athletic, healthy), in later life some genes might be bad (➞ higher risks for Alzheimer's Disease and Macular Degeneration).
+This knowledge has motivated me to make changes that I think will be beneficial.

-precision medicine: As a scientist and a person who cares about health, I like this article (from Apollo Health) by Dr Dale Bredesen (of UCLA) comparing typical Alzheimer's research (with a goal of trying to find a “silver bullet”) and his multi-factorial approach (thinking it's more effective to search for “silver buckshot”) with personally customized medical applications.
+precision medicine: As a scientist and a person who cares about health, I like this article (from Apollo Health) by Dr Dale Bredesen (of UCLA) comparing typical Alzheimer's research (with the goal of trying to find a “silver bullet”) and his multi-factorial approach (thinking it's more effective to search for “silver buckshot”) with personally customized medical applications.
 Bredesen & colleagues recently (2022) published a paper about their Precision Medicine Approach in Journal of Alzheimer's Disease.
-His work is especially interesting personally, because I have one APOE-e4 gene (thus a higher risk for AD) and I want to remain intelligent, and I also want this for others. / In my new home city (why?) of Columbus OH, Wexner Medical Center (of Ohio State University) has programs for Precision Medicine in Vision Care (including Eye Genetics) & Cancer Treatment (with Siemens Healthineers & more) and other areas.
+His work is especially interesting personally, because I have one APOE-e4 gene (thus a moderately higher risk for AD) and I want to remain intelligent, and I also want this for others. / In my new home city (why?) of Columbus OH, Wexner Medical Center (of Ohio State University) has programs for Precision Medicine in Vision Care (including Eye Genetics) & Cancer Treatment (with Siemens Healthineers & more) and other areas.
+But so far, I haven't found anything directly relevant for my genes.

-Two of my interests are precision medicine and the benefits of music; Francis Collins discovered these long before I did.
+Two of my interests are precision medicine and the benefits of music.
+Francis Collins discovered these long before I did, and has done much more to advance both fields.

-precision medicine: I'm optimistic about possibilities for Precision Medicine aka Personalized Medicine.
-Francis Collins, director of Human Genome Project – an essential tool for treating people with personally customized precision – and then National Institutes of Health (NIH), presented an excellent webinar about Promises and Challenges of Implementing Precision Health on March 5, 2024.
+precision medicine: I'm optimistic about possibilities for Precision Medicine and Personalized Medicine (these are related with many overlaps, but are not identical), think our healthcare system should use this essential tool for treating people with personally customized precision.
+Francis Collins — a major contributor in this field, working as director of Human Genome Project and then National Institutes of Health (NIH), and as a researcher in medical genetics — presented an excellent webinar about Promises and Challenges of Implementing Precision Health in March 2024.

-benefits of music: It's one of the best things in life, and scientists have been learning about the many benefits (mental, emotional, physical) that people get from hearing music and (at increased levels) by playing music.
+benefits of music: It's enjoyable, is one of the best things in life, and scientists have been learning about the many benefits (mental, emotional, physical) that people get from hearing music and (at higher levels) by playing music.
 This is especially valuable for young people (to help them develop more of their full potential for what they could become) but also old people (to help maintain more of what they have become, and even add to it).
 Francis Collins was a co-founder of Sound Health (to promote relevant research) and remains involved in this area.
-I've begun writing about the many benefits of music, especially by Improvising Music using my colorized keyboard.
+I've begun writing about the many benefits of music, and am especially excited about Improvising Music using a colorized keyboard.

 There is nutritional confusion about...